sudarpo/cantril-learn-cantrill-io-labs/aws-pet-rekognition-ecr/02_LABINSTRUCTIONS/STAGE 2 - Create the ECR repository and build the Docker image.md

 Click the "Create repository" button.

 We need the URI of the repository that we just created.
 It will have the following format:

-`<AWS Account ID>.dkr.ecr.us-east-1.amazonaws.com/skynet-repo`
+`ECR_IMAGE_URI = <AWS Account ID>.dkr.ecr.us-east-1.amazonaws.com/skynet-repo`

 The `<AWS Account ID>` is the ID of your AWS account.
 You can find it in the upper-right corner of the AWS console.